NoozAbooz/mcpi-reborn-extended/README.md

 # MCPI++ (mcpi-reborn-extended)
 This is a fork of [MCPI-Reborn](https://gitea.thebrokenrail.com/TheBrokenRail/minecraft-pi-reborn), with custom features added by community members.
 The APT packages and repo info are stored in the [debs](debs/) folder.
 The project is UNOFFICIAL from MCPI-Reborn.
-If you like MCPI or MCPI-Reborn, you'll probably like this too!
+If you like MCPI or MCPI-Reborn, you'll probably love this more!

 [![Discord](https://badgen.net/badge/icon/discord?icon=discord&label=Get%20support%20on)](https://discord.gg/XJJNG9jTuh)